Why do we accept that emotional issues take years to resolve? (UPDATED: 2025 August.)

 It took too long to outgrow the worst of my anxiety.
 Afterward, I wondered, “How could this have been 10x easier?”
-This was my guiding light as I began helping others resolve their anxiety issues.
+This was my guiding light as I began helping others with their therapy-resistant insecurities.

 Anxiety resistant to talk therapy, CBT, and IFS

 First attempt was with a man I met at a CFAR reunion.
 He was struggling with lifelong anxiety resistant to talk therapy, CBT, and IFS.
-He asked to talk.
-One year later:
+11 months after we spoke, he says:

-This ultimately wasn’t a strict one-shot — he needed two short calls at nine months — but pretty good for a first attempt.
-I’ve since diagnosed and resolved the issue in the protocol.
+This wasn’t a strict one-shot — he benefited from two more hours in month 9 — but pretty good for a first attempt imo.

 Anxiety resistant to 8 years of talk therapy

 A man I met at a prediction market conference set a bounty on reducing his lifelong social anxiety.
-He had already tried eight years of talk therapy for it.
+He had already tried eight years of talk therapy.

-In our one conversation, he got unblocked and, in his words, learned how to “turn anxiety into excitement”.
+In our one conversation, he got unblocked and learned how to “turn anxiety into excitement” (his words).
 He continued the practice on his own.
-Six months later, he reported:
+After 6 months, he reported:

 Every week I had some new ridiculous, fun, stupid project that I had others rallied around.
 It's exactly the stuff I kind of pictured doing but never really did.